shuklaritvik06/frontend-mentor-challenges/README.md

 # Fun Stuff

-Repo for maintaining frontend mentor challenges i do
+Repo for maintaining fun challenges

 ### Have to do